-'DJT' Solana Token Surges on Unconfirmed Report Trump's Behind It
+PoliFi Tokens Down Double Digits on Claims DJT Token Has Trump's Backing

 The token in that contract had a $177 million market capitalization at press time.

+The Trump token, the first PoliFi token with a market cap of over $370 million, was down 30%, while Tremp, another token that's a cross between the former President and Doland Duck – a bastardized version of Donald Duck with an attitude problem – is down over 40% while the Joe Biden-themed Boden token is down 30%.

+"They’re targeting us, putting us in the red.
+Literally seems like a greedy psy op," Steven Steele, marketing director of the PoliFi Trump token, told CoinDesk in a Telegram message.

-He later clarified that he "didn't speak with Trump directly," and said it was possible that the Republican presidential candidate "could rug pull, or pivot, say it's not true."
+Pirate Wires' Mike Solana later clarified that he "didn't speak with Trump directly," and said it was possible that the Republican presidential candidate "could rug pull, or pivot, say it's not true."

 "Just reporting what I know via sources," said Mike Solana (his sharing a name with the blockchain is coincidental).

-Note: UPDATE (June 18, 01:28 UTC): Updates throughout, adds PoliFi token pricing